 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.

-Step 4: Create Workflow for Pre SQL and Post SQL
+Step 4: Create a Workflow for Informatica SQL and Post SQL

 - Non-reusable Session Task: Please refer Session in Informatica article.

 - Reusable Session Task: Refer Reusable Session in Informatica article.

 For this example, we created a Non-reusable Session and named it as s_Pre_and_Post_SQL for the session.

 Please link the Start Task, and the Session Task.
 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
 From the below screenshot you can observe that the workflow is a valid one.